evrlong/first-repo/README.md

 # My first repo
-This is some text...
-Changes first
+This is my first assignment in Web and Communications Technology